bear102/osml/README.md

 You can open map.html by double clicking the file and view the locations on a map

-**If you see no results found**, that may mean these locations mcdonalds, popeyes, and starbucks, are missing on openstreetmap.
+**If you see no results found**, that may mean these locations mcdonalds, popeyes, and starbucks, are missing on openstreetmap or you may need to increase your distance threshold.

 <br>